jfluri/Stutz/README.md

 # Stutz
-Repository for Mobiliar ChallengeDays 2018 (cdays.be) Team: Bits Please!
+Repository for ChallengeDays 2018 (cdays.be) Team: Bits Please!

 ## Description